c3g/GenPipes_Docs/docs/source/user_guide/pipelines/gp_nanopore.rst

 Introduction
 ------------

 The SOP for Nanopore data is based on the `ARTIC SARS-CoV2 protocol <https://artic.network/ncov-2019/ncov2019-bioinformatics-sop.html>`_ using nanopolish.
-This protocol is closely followed in GenPipes Nanopore sequencing pipeline with majority of changes related to technical adaptation of the protocol to be able to run in a High Performance Compting (HPC) environment.
+This protocol is closely followed in GenPipes Nanopore sequencing pipeline with majority of changes related to technical adaptation of the protocol to be able to run in a High Performance Computing (HPC) environment.
 In such environments, Conda is not advisable.

 Key steps include `basecalling with Guppy`_, demultiplexing, read filtering and consensus sequencing.

-The Nanopore is used to analyse long reads produced by the Oxford Nanopore Technologies (ONT) sequencers.
-Currently, the pipeline uses minimap2 to align reads to the reference genome.
+The Nanopore is used to analyze long reads produced by the Oxford Nanopore Technologies (ONT) sequencers.
+Currently, the pipeline uses Minimap2 to align reads to the reference genome.
 Additionally, it produces a QC report that includes an interactive dashboard for each readset with data from the basecalling summary file as well as the alignment.
 A step aligning random reads to the NCBI nt database and reporting the species of the highest hits is also done as QC.

 Once the QC and alignments have been produced, Picard is used to merge readsets coming from the same sample.
-Finally, SVIM is used to detect Structural Variants (SV) including deletions, insertions and translocations.
+Finally, SVIM is used to detect Structural Variants (SV) including deletions, insertions and translocation.
 For a full summary of the types of SVs detected, refer to background material on `Structural Variants and Long Reads`_.

 The SV calls produced by SVIM are saved as VCFs for each sample, which can then be used in downstream analyses.
 No filtering is performed on the SV calls.

 This pipeline currently does not perform base calling and requires both FASTQ and a sequencing_summary file produced by a ONT supported basecaller (we recommend Guppy).
-Additionally, the testing and development of the pipeline were focused on genomics applications, and functionality has not been tested for transcriptomics or epigenomics datasets.
+Additionally, the testing and development of the pipeline were focused on genomics applications, and functionality has not been tested for transcriptonomics or epigenomics datasets.
 Beyond the QC dashboards for each readset, there is currently no implemented reporting step in this pipeline.

 For more information on using ONT data for structural variant detection, as well as an alternative approach, see `pipeline-structural-variation on GitHub`_.

-Details of structure and contents of the Nanopore readset file are available `here <https://bitbucket.org/mugqic/genpipes/src/master/#markdown-header-nanopore>`_.
+Details of structure and contents of the `Nanopore readset file are available here <https://bitbucket.org/mugqic/genpipes/src/master/README.md#markdown-header-nanopore>`_.

 ----